scottgallant/docs.balsamiq.com/content/jira/transition-guide.md

 weight: 50
 ---

 Mockups 3 for JIRA Cloud was released January 18, 2016.
+The new version has projects, symbols, real time collaboration and lots of other improvements.

 We will soon be moving all JIRA Cloud instances to this new connect add-on, however, in the meantime, you may be using an older version of the plugin.

 **If you haven't yet purchased Mockups for JIRA**, but have a Cloud instance older than January 18, 2016, you will have the older plugin pre-installed.
 You may have even trialed this version.
 As this older version will shortly be removed from your Cloud instance, we suggest you disable it via the UPM, install the [Mockups for 3 JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview) version, and trial this add-on.
 Here are details on [how it install the connect plugin](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation).